easonchai/node-system-monitor/README.md

 ## Getting Started

-You need NodeJS installed on your system.
+You need [NodeJS](https://nodejs.org/en/download/) installed on your system (and preferrably [yarn](https://yarnpkg.com/lang/en/docs/install/), but npm works just as well!).
 If you don't have NodeJS installed, you can follow the script below:

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash